deicon/funwithflags/README.md

 ```
 The server listens on `:8080` by default.

+## Configuration
+- `CORS_ALLOWED_ORIGINS` — comma-separated list of origins that can call the API from the browser.
+Defaults to `https://funwithflags-frontend.fly.dev` (the hosted UI) and `http://localhost:5173` for local Vite development.
+Update this value anywhere the server runs (`fly.toml`, `docker-compose.yml`, etc.) if you need to authorize different frontends.

 ## Evaluating a Flag
 Send a JSON payload containing the evaluation context:
 ```bash